Rainbow-Dreamer/sf2_loader/README.md

 You can download the Linux compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.

+You can use pip to install this package, run `pip install sf2_loader` in terminal.

+If this package is installed successfully, then you can move on to the configuration steps.

-You don't need to pip install this package, just open terminal in the folder `sf2_loader(linux compatible)`, firstly run `pip install midiutil`, and then run `sudo python setup.py install` to install this package.
+If the installation is not successful, open terminal in the folder `sf2_loader(linux compatible)`, firstly run `pip install midiutil`, and then run `sudo python setup.py install` to install this package.

 Then, there are some important and necessary steps to configure this package in order to use it on Linux: